BRML/baxter_pick_and_place/README.md

 object and returns 5 object labels and their respective probabilities of being the object being asked for.

-The baxter robot looks for objects on the table, calls the network service on them in turn, selects the most probable object, picks it up and places it in a pre-defined location.
+The baxter robot looks for objects on the table, selects the most probable object, uses a Haar cascade classifier to detect it on the table, picks it up and places it in a bin it detected previously.

 ## How to install and use
 The baxter pick and place demonstration is implemented as a ROS package.